EricWVGG/sanity-advanced-validators/README.md

 }),
 ```

-**Custom error messages are highly recommended here.** Without the custom message above, the default response would be:
+_Custom error messages are highly recommended here._ Without a custom message above, the default error message would be:

 ```
 “me@googlecom” does not match the pattern /^([a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,6})*$/.